 Please refer to our Refund Policy

 Upon successful completion of the course, a Nationally Recognised Statement of Attainment will be issued.
-Successful candidates will be eligible to apply to WorkSafe WA for their (DG) Dogging Licence.
-This is a High Risk Work (HRW) Licence
+Successful candidates will also be eligible to apply to WorkSafe for their (DG) Dogging Licence.
+This is a High Risk Work (HRW) Licence.

 Dogging Training is required by, and suitable for, those who intend to work with cranes of all varieties, and those who may require to dog loads with loadshifting equipment, within the Construction & Resource sectors

 A dogging licence is a prerequisite to enrolment in Licence to Perform Rigging basic level.
 It also forms part of a Certificate III in Dogging - CPC30511 through a process of Recognised Prior Learning (RPL)

 Are you interested in Dogging Training?
 For more information about the course or how to apply, email firstname.lastname@example.org or call 08 6500 0114 or you can Apply Online.